 What foods can help reduce caffeine?

-This can be alleviated by eating less caffeine.
-Change up your coffee for green or white tea.
-Herbal teas will also provide you with energy without the need of caffeine.
+Herbal teas will also provide you with energy without the need for caffeine.
 You can also completely eliminate coffee from your diet.